 Claimants who have experienced sexual assault are encouraged to avoid showering, douching, changing clothes, brushing teeth, going to the bathroom, throwing away sheets, eating, drinking, or doing anything that might destroy or alter evidence before a forensic exam may be completed by a medical professional.
 Forensic exams can be completed and performed at no charge and with no obligation to file a criminal complaint.
 For additional information on medical resources, including forensic exams, see Section VI.

-Lynchburg College offers a variety of resources to individuals who are impacted by Prohibited Conduct.
+University of Lynchburg offers a variety of resources to individuals who are impacted by Prohibited Conduct.
 Assistance is available on an ongoing basis, but individuals are encouraged to consider certain options immediately following an incident of Prohibited Conduct.
-These resources include options for all members of the Lynchburg College community who are impacted by Prohibited Conduct, whether as a Claimant, a Respondent, or as a witness.
+These resources include options for all members of the University of Lynchburg community who are impacted by Prohibited Conduct, whether as a Claimant, a Respondent, or as a witness.

 The safety and well-being of the Claimant should be the first priority following an incident of Prohibited Conduct.
 Individuals who have experienced Prohibited Conduct are encouraged to seek immediate medical attention through the following resources: